 Tremble at a growling T-Rex, always a favorite with museum visitors.
 Other dinosaurs are making their museum debut.
 Watch an Edmontosaurus mother tend her brood.
 There’s even a nestful of eggs ready to hatch.
 See Euoplocephalus, built like a military tank, and Styracosarus, one of the most spectacular of the horned lizards.
 Citipati’s tall head crest is similar to that of a modern cassowary.

-Built by Billings Productions, Inc. of McKinney, Texas, the robotic dinosaurs use air pistons and state-of-the art electronics under steel frames covered with detailed foam rubber skin to simulate their lifelike appearance.
+Built by Billings Productions, Inc. of McKinney, Texas, the robotic dinosaurs use air pistons and state-of-the art electronics under steel frames covered with detailed foam rubber.